 Below: Screenshot from “1968 Olympics: Women’s Swimming Trials” showing the Coliseum in the background.
 Janie Barkman represented the U.S. at the Olympics in 1968 and 1972, earning two golds and a bronze.

 By 1968, the L.A.
 Swim Stadium hadn’t yet upgraded to an electronic scoreboard.
-Electronic touchpad timing for aquatics didn’t become commercially available until 1967.
+Electronic touchpad timing for aquatics had only become available the year before.
 At that time, a new Omega system would set you back about $500,000, around four million in today’s dollars.

 Nyad knew none of this when she began telling her trials story sometime in the 1980s or ’90s.
 But as a sports commentator, she would have seen lots of electronic scoreboards by then.
 She must have assumed that the 1968 women’s venue had one too.
 Not to mention that waiting for results would kill her story’s momentum.

 Above right: Nyad in an ABC Wide World of Sports promotional photo from 1979.

 Below: Rather than an electronic scoreboard, the women’s trials had what looks like a nifty bulletin board.
 Screenshot from “1968 Olympics: Women’s Swimming Trials.”

 Despite claiming to “remember it like it was yesterday,” Nyad sometimes changes the race’s location.
 I’ve heard her tell her tale three different ways location-wise:

 The Olympic Trials for the Mexico City Games came that August. . . .
 Even if the Olympics were by now a pipe dream, I didn’t want my swimming career to be over. . . .
 I wanted to make the trials.